Our mission is to approach the conversation surrounding mental health from both sides: empowering those offering care as well as those receiving care.

-While not a Regulated Health Professional, Karyn's initiatives and advocacy efforts are inspired by her personal experiences with mental health and trauma.
+While not a Regulated Healthcare Professional, Karyn's initiatives and advocacy efforts are inspired by her personal experiences with mental health and trauma.
 The intention behind her services are to make the overwhelming seem manageable.
-Through guidance, relatability and compassion, Karyn aims to break down the path to recovery, provide direction in establishing a Medical Support Team as well as help adapt short and long term strategies to keep you living the life you deserve.
+Through guidance, relatability, humour and compassion, Karyn's approach is human-first, encouraging her audiences to practice empathy and understanding- even in the face of fear.

-Karyn has her Mental Health First Aid, Crisis Response Training and SafeTalk certifications as well as her First Aid certifications in Self Care and Caring for Others.
+Karyn has her Mental Health First Aid, Crisis Response Training, Peer Support Training and SafeTalk certifications as well as her First Aid certifications in Self Care and Caring for Others.

 Before there was a name, there was a concept: a database of medical professionals and service providers that offered trauma informed care.